router-protocol/router-chain-docs/docs/omnichain-framework/texchange/architecture.md

 3. Mainnet chain - the TExchange will be connected to a mainnet chain, this mainnet chain will be used for converting testnet tokens to USDC

 ## High Level Architecture
 TExchange utilizes Router's Omnichain Framework to provide the token swap functionality to it's users.
-The heavy lifting of the swapping algorithm resides on the Router chain while the remaining chains are only used to lock and unlock funds.
+The heavy lifting of the swapping algorithm resides on the Router Chain while the remaining chains are only used to lock and unlock funds.
-On Router chain TEchange has a DEX in the background which maintains the liquidity pairs for all the testnet tokens.
+On Router Chain TEchange has a DEX in the background which maintains the liquidity pairs for all the testnet tokens.
 Each testnet token has a pair with wrapped USDC.
-Whenever there is a request for a token swap on any chain, the request gets routed to Router chain where the DEX is utilized to convert the token into the required token and then a request is sent to the chain where the token is supposed to be unlocked.
+Whenever there is a request for a token swap on any chain, the request gets routed to Router Chain where the DEX is utilized to convert the token into the required token and then a request is sent to the chain where the token is supposed to be unlocked.
 This architecture makes things much more scalable for TExchange -
 1. Liquidity pools need to be maintained only on a single chain which means there is no liquidity fragmentation
-2. All the heavy logic of swaps via multiple paths is on Router chain which is a low cost chain, making TEchange cost-effective
+2. All the heavy logic of swaps via multiple paths is on Router Chain which is a low cost chain, making TEchange cost-effective
-3. Given the core logic sits on Router chain, other chains have simple functionality of locking and unlocking tokens.
+3. Given the core logic sits on Router Chain, other chains have simple functionality of locking and unlocking tokens.
 Hence, to extend this functionality across more chains such as non-EVM chains, the amount of effort will be considerably low.

 ![image](https://user-images.githubusercontent.com/21297284/216024398-b3ede5e5-707e-456d-83c7-03ac0956afbc.png)